Accessing User Data (Telegram)

 * Social Chat Message ([view data schema](https://common.schemas.verida.io/social/chat/message/v0.1.0/schema.json))

-We need to query these schemas using the [#id-4.-query-a-datastore](https://docs.verida.ai/data-apis/api-endpoints/queries#id-4.-query-a-datastore "mention") API endpoint.
+We need to query these schemas using the [/pages/yjclAa1iJfDlQFzpNdRY#id-4.-query-a-datastore](https://docs.verida.ai/resources/tutorials/pages/yjclAa1iJfDlQFzpNdRY#id-4.-query-a-datastore "mention") API endpoint.

 ### List the user's Telegram groups